Cerebral Palsy Attorneys

 Similarly, evidence related to the birth injury that caused the cerebral palsy to develop in the victim child will need to be acquired.
 This can include conducting interviews with the medical staff who performed the delivery, as well as evidence of the care that the child received after the birth, as some causes of cerebral palsy can arise from deficiencies in after-birth care.
 Medical records for the child will need to be secured from the hospital where the child was delivered, as well as medical records from throughout the pregnancy.

-At Cohen, Placitella & Roth, our lawyers know what it takes to properly investigate your cerebral palsy and birth injury claim, and we have the financial resources necessary to prepare your strongest possible case.
-As experienced cerebral palsy attorneys, we have connections with trusted medical experts we use to assess whether medical negligence occurred during or after the birth of the child.
+At Cohen, Placitella & Roth, our attorneys know what it takes to properly investigate your cerebral palsy and birth injury claim, and we have the financial resources necessary to prepare your strongest possible case.
+As experienced cerebral palsy lawyers, we have connections with trusted medical experts we use to assess whether medical negligence occurred during or after the birth of the child.

 Common Causes of Cerebral Palsy